Mostafa-Wahied/copy-fields-extension/README.md

  - Open the extension popup by clicking on the extension icon.
  - Input your user-specific values in the provided fields.
  - The extension will automatically detect the current page type and set the dropdown value accordingly.
- - If you are processing a Drag & Drop, you can enable the Drag & Drop feature by checking the corresponding checkbox.
+ - If you are processing a Drag & Drop, you can enable the Drag & Drop feature by checking the box.
  - Click the "Copy Fields" button to copy the fields from the source platform to the destination platform based on the selected process and options.

 ### Background
-This project was created as a result of identifying a need to improve the efficiency of my team.
-The idea for this project came about when I started a new job and noticed that my team was performing repetitive tasks that could be automated.
-With a background in programming, I saw an opportunity to leverage my skills to create a solution that would make a difference in my own and the team’s day-to-day tasks.
-The result was Field Copier, an extension that serves as an excellent example of how programming knowledge can be applied to various industries and positions to improve efficiency and productivity.
+This project was custom-built to improve efficiency of my team at my current workplace.
+Our work involves fulfilling order requests, and requires navigating between multiple databases, systems, and processes to gather relevant data to fulfill the order in a timely manner.
+Seeing an opportunity to automate this process, I used my programming background to develop Field Copier.
+The extension is designed to be lightweight, customizable to various workflows and processes, and simple for users to adopt.
+I developed, piloted, and trained the team on the extension.
+As a result, our team's efficiency improved, and we successfully increased the fulfillment rate for requests.

 ### Changelog
 V 1.0.5